sebarios/academic-www/content/en/docs/jupyter.md

 1. Upload your notebook as a [GitHub Gist](https://gist.github.com) and click *Embed* to copy and paste your hosted notebook into the body of content in Academic

-2. [Convert your notebook to HTML]( https://nbconvert.readthedocs.io/) using `nbconvert --to html <NOTEBOOK_NAME>.ipynb`.
+2. [Convert your notebook to HTML]( https://nbconvert.readthedocs.io/) using `jupyter nbconvert --to html <NOTEBOOK_NAME>.ipynb`.
 Then move the resulting HTML file to your page's folder and embed it into the body of the page's Markdown file using:

         <iframe
               src="./<CONVERTED_NOTEBOOK_FILENAME>"